-A relatively common issue being faced by some Windows users, is finding that their Numeral Lock key or Num Lock is not enabled, is turned off or inactive on startup or reboot in Windows 7, Windows 8.1/8 or Windows 10.
-I researched this issue a bit and found these two possible solutions for the problem.
-One is a registry fix which may work in Windows 10/8/7, and the other is by disabling Fast Startup in Windows 10/8.
+A relatively common issue being faced by some Windows users, is finding that their Numeral Lock key or Num Lock is not enabled, is turned off, not working or inactive on startup or reboot in Windows 10, Windows 8, or Windows 7.
+I researched this issue a bit and found these two possible solutions to the problem.
+One is a registry fix that may work in Windows 10/8/7, and the other is by disabling Fast Startup in Windows 10/8.

 For those who do not know what Fast Startup is, here is a little description.
 The feature is called Hybrid Shutdown.
 Windows 8/10 does this by shutting down, as far as closing the user sessions – but at that point, instead of continuing and ending system services, and shutting down Session 0, Windows then hibernates.
 This is called Hybrid Shutdown.
 How this works is that Windows sends out a message to running applications, giving them a chance to save data and settings.
 Applications can also request a little extra time to finish what they’re doing.
 Then Windows closes the user sessions for each logged-on user, and then it Hibernates the Windows session.
 Here is a little pictorial explanation.